djangoflow/terraform-google-cluster/README.md

 # terraform-google-cluster
-An opinionated Google CKE cluster for Djangoflow deployment
+A very opinionated Google CKE cluster for Djangoflow deployment.